AutoMQ/automq/README.md

 Coming soon...

 ## ⭐License
-AutoMQ is released under [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
+AutoMQ is released under [Business Source License 1.1](BSL.md).
 When contributing to AutoMQ, you can find the relevant license header in each file.